pulpdrew/pulpdrew-dot-com/src/maps/dmv-restaurants/ambar.md

     - A+
 ---

-A Michelin-starred, all-you-can-eat-in-two-hours Balkan restaurant serving incredibly delicious and diverse small-plates delivered along with amazing service.
+A Michelin-recognized, all-you-can-eat-in-two-hours Balkan restaurant serving incredibly delicious and diverse small-plates delivered along with amazing service.
 It's well-worth the prices, for special occasions.
 My favorites plates were the stuffed pepper, salmon, and Goulash.